 The Destination Freeport TIF five-year capital program was adopted on April 23rd, 2019, and the FY 2020 budget is scheduled to be adopted on June 18th, 2019.
 Maine State Statutes allow for tax-increment financing districts.
 Currently, the Town has five active TIF districts, but only one has increment available for infrastructure and economic development expenditures.
 The Town Council amended the Destination Freeport TIF in 2011 to "capture" more value and generate approximately \$25,000 more increment to support the Nordica Theatre development and support economic development efforts through the Freeport Economic Development Corporation (FEDC).
-In FY 2012, the Council increased the TIF's "cap", or value to which the tax rate is applied to generate an additional \$90,000 in increment to support economic development efforts through the Freeport Economic Development Corporation (FEDC).
-The FY 2020 budget includes sidewalk improvements and sidewalk ramp detectable panel replacements in the downtown, downtown maintenance, mandatory credit enhancement agreement items, and economic development.
+In FY 2012, the Council increased the TIF's "cap", or value to which the tax rate is applied to generate an additional \$90,000 in increment to support economic development efforts through the Freeport Economic Developments and sidewalk ramp detectable panel replacements in the downtown, downtown maintenance, mandatory credit enhancement agreement items, and economic development.
 These are detailed in the fund's section of this document.